linhngocle2000/software_engineering/README.md

 - P1
   - review
   - modeling
+    - session
 - P2
   - review1
+    - session
   - review2
+    - session
   - modeling
 - P3

 You should place your solution files in the correct subdirectories.
+The material for the review sessions will be uploaded to your repositories using the "session" folders.

 Furthermore, there is a file *dj_creds.md* which contains your [DOMjudge](http://domjudge-se.sts.tuhh.de) credentials.